trrei/radix-example-workshop-2/docs/workshop.md

 1. Commit code to Master branch.
 1. Verify the changes in Radix.
 Look at the Radix Host name, which should jump between the two replicas we've setup for the API.

+## 1.3 Part 3 - setup prod environment

+Scenario

+The MVP of the application is done, and next step is to setup a production environment.
+There is sadly too few automated tests to support a clean [Trunk base development](https://trunkbaseddevelopment.com/), but we will do something similar.

+We'll setup 2 new environments, QA and prod.
+A build/deploy to QA will be triggered by push to "release" branches.
+When the QA version has been verified its manually promoted to prod environment

-### 1.2.4.
-Using multiple branches - multiple environments
+### 1.3.1.
+Multiple environments

 Radix support connecting a branch to a specific environment.
 Let's explore this.

+1. Add two new environment in radixconfig.yaml file - QA and prod.
+QA should be built from release* (whenever someone publish to a release* branch).
-1. Update the radixconfig.yaml file in ```master```, commit, push and explore what's happening in Radix.
-(Copy the file ./radixconfigs/radixconfig-feature1.yaml to ./radixconfig.yaml.
-Remember to update app name)
+1. Commit and push changes to master branch, explore what's happening in Radix.

-1. Check out the "new" branch (feature1)
+### 1.3.2 Deploy to QA

-1. Examine code - the new feature  (getting a new env variable from Echo (node_env))
+1. Check out a new branch "release/0.1.0" from master branch
-    - Alternatively:
-    - Checkout a new branch
-    - Update the tests for Echo
-    - Run tests - which fails
-    - Add feature to Echo
-    - Run tests - hopefully with success
-    - Build Docker image and verify
-    - Update views for echo.ejs in WWW
-    - Run npm start and verify
-    - Commit changes and push
-1. (Do a change, commit, push and) explore what's happening in Radix.
+1. Commit and push the new branch, explore what's happening in Radix.
+1. Verified that the application is running as expected in QA environment.

+### 1.3.3 Promote to production

+1. Do a promotion of the deployment running in QA to prod environment.
+1. Verified that the application is running as expected in prod environment.

-## 1.3 Part 3 - Authentication
+## 1.4 Part 4 - Authentication

 Radix support refering to prebuild docker images.
 This can be used to introduce common services as proxies, caching, authentication etc. In this part we will explore how to reference an existing image to add OpenId Connect authentication to the application.

-### 1.3.1 Create an app in Azure AD
+### 1.4.1 Create an app in Azure AD

 1. Go through an example (whole class use same app)
+1. Explain scenarios OAuth proxy is fittet for, and where it is not

-### 1.3.2 Update radixconfig with oauth_proxy
+### 1.4.2 Update radixconfig with oauth_proxy

 1. We'll use [OAuth proxy](https://github.com/pusher/oauth2_proxy) developed by pusher to add Authentication
 1. Update radixconfig file.
 See [example](https://github.com/equinor/radix-example-front-proxy) on how it can be done